 Upon arrival in Phnom Penh International Airport, you will be welcomed by our Cambodia travel guide, then be transferred to your hotel for check in.
 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.

 Today, we will explore the most remarkable sights of the beautiful city of Phnom Penh.
 Begin our Phnom Penh sightseeing tour with a visit to Wat Phnom (a Buddhist temple) which is the oldest religious structure in Phnom Penh.
 According to legend, the first pagoda was built in 1373 to house four Buddha statues which are discovered by a wealthy widow called Penh, inside a large koki tree floating down on Mekong river.

 Then we will drive out of town to visit Choeung EK, also known as the “killing fields” where thousands of Cambodian were killed and buried in mass graves.
 A grim, but important visit that will allow you to dig below the surface and understand Cambodia better.

 Overnight at hotel in Phnom Penh.

 Day 03: Phnom Penh – Koh Chen/Oudong

-After a short break, enjoy a delicious lunch as the ship cruises to Koh Chen (Chinese Island), a riverside village which is renown for its silver products.
+After a short break, enjoy a delicious lunch as the cruise heads to Koh Chen (Chinese Island), a riverside village which is renown for its silver products.
 Here, you will witness the silver making process and observe daily life of the inhabitants in this village.
-From the village, you will be able to catch a glimpse of the distant hills of Cambodia's ancient capital – Oudong - and its royal stupas when you are a few kilometers away from the ferry.
+From the village, you will be able to catch a glimpse of the distant hills of Cambodia's ancient capital – Oudong, and its royal stupas when you are a few kilometers away from the ferry.

-Afterwards, we depart Koh Chen for Kampong Tralach, was once the capital of Cambodia.
+Then depart Koh Chen for Kampong Tralach, was once the capital of Cambodia.
 This ancient city was one of the most important till 1618 as it was chosen by King Ang Chan as a place to build his palace.
 Our cruise will drop anchor close to village.

 Breakfast, Lunch, Dinner

-Overnight on Toum Tiou II cruise
+Overnight on Toum Tiou II Cruise

-Day 04: Kampong Tralach – Kampong Chhnnang
+Day 04: Kampong Tralach – Kampong Chhnang

 After a hearty breakfast, we depart for Kampong Tralach to visit its wonderful Wat Kampong Leu Vihara.
-To reach this magnificent edifice, we will take a ride through emerald rice paddy, charming streets by ox-cart.
+To reach this magnificent edifice, we take a ride through emerald rice paddy, charming streets by ox-cart.
 Upon arrival at this pagoda, you can see the beautiful paintings and scenic frescoes.

-During our journey, we will stop at a village near the river’s bank, see the making process of ceramic products and experience products of the palm tree: palm sugar, palm candy and palm wine made by local villagers.
+During our journey, make a stop at a village near the river’s bank, see the making process of ceramic products and experience products of the palm tree: palm sugar, palm candy and palm wine made by local villagers.